excessive/DOMy/_spec/README.md

 * **on_touch_pressed**
     * A finger has been placed on a touch screen
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_touch_released**
     * A finger has been removed from a touch screen
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_touch_moved**
     * A finger that has been pressed but not released has moved to a new point on the touch screen
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_touch_gestured**
     * Predefined list of general on_touch_moved events
         * "Finger moved left 10% then up 15% then down 25%"